[pardot-form id="45" title="STM Email Form"]

 What is a Benefit Concert?

 Concert fundraisers may look like any other concert you’ve attended: musicians gather on stage to play for an audience.
-Since we’re all gathered for a cause, performers may also take the time to speak about the fundraising concert and why it’s so important to donate.
-Raising money is the primary goal of any concert fundraiser, but they also have other benefits, such as raising awareness.
+Since we’re all gathered for a charitable cause, performers may also take the time to speak about the fundraising concert and why it’s so important to donate.
+The primary goal of any concert fundraiser is to raise funds, but they also have other benefits, such as raising awareness.

 But why are they so effective at raising money?

-– Attract an Audience – Whether you want to throw a concert for hundreds of people or thousands, you’re attracting a surge of potential donors.
+– Attract an Audience – Whether you want to throw a concert for hundreds of people or thousands, you’re attracting a surge of potential sponsors and donors.

 – Tell Your Story – Concerts are an opportunity to tell your story, such as who a benefit concert supports and how your audience’s donations will help.